 V- Mercedes Windshield Wipers work erratically.

-This problem is common and is typically caused by defective Light and Rain Sensor for Automatic Headlights and Windshield Wipers.
+This problem is common and is typically caused by defective Light and Rain Sensors for Automatic Headlights and Windshield Wipers.
 If this sensor is defective, the wipers may move too fast or slow for no reason.

 The solution to this problem would be to replace the rain sensor.
 This will fix the problem when the wiper operation is so erratic that you can hardly use them.
 The rain sensor is located behind the rearview mirror.
 It has a plastic cover that will pop out.
-Usually there are no screws for the cover, it simply snaps on top of the sensor.
+Usually, there are no screws for the cover; it simply snaps on top of the sensor.

 It is also possible that your wipers may need to be calibrated using Star Diagnostic Scanner.

 Once you remove the fuse, a good one should look like the one in the picture above.
 If the fuse has burned out, replace it with a new one with the same ampere rating.
-Fuses are inexpensive and it may be wise to purchase a box of 100+ assorted fuses which you can find on Amazon.
+Fuses are inexpensive, and it may be wise to purchase a box of 100+ assorted fuses, which you can find on Amazon.

 Did you get an acceptable reading?
 Yes or No

 Then you most likely have a faulty windshield wiper motor.
 Power is going to the motor, but the windshield wiper motor fails to operate.
 You will need to replace the windshield wiper motor.
 Replacement motors can be found online; see these eBay listings on Mercedes-Benz windshield wiper motors (eBay link).
 A new aftermarket replacement motor for Mercedes-Benz cars can cost as little as $35.

 Replacing the wiper motor is a straightforward procedure.